 - 2 teaspoons minced garlic

-- 1/4 cup Oscar Mayer Real Bacon Bits(1/2 can)
+- 1/4 cup chopped slices of bacon or Oscar Mayer Real Bacon Bits(1/2 can)

 - 2 cups chopped kale